LoTerence/altcoin-charter/README.md

 ## Docker Instructions

-First, make sure you have a `.env.development` in `./server` folder and a `.env.local` in the `./client` folder Next, use docker-compose to run the development environment:
+First - make sure you have a `.env.development` in `./server` folder and a `.env.local` in the `./client` folder, configured with the Docker variables from the `.env.example` files

+Next - use `docker-compose` to run the development environment:

 ```bash
 docker-compose up -d